-Burning fever that comes on suddenly, a pounding headache with intense stabbing pain behind the eyeballs, aching joints and muscles, nausea, fatigue, mysteriously itchy rash all over body, lacerations from scratching and a dipping platelet count…
+Burning fever that comes on suddenly, a pounding headache with intense stabbing pain behind the eyeballs, aching joints and muscles, nausea, fatigue, mysteriously itchy rash all over the body, lacerations from scratching and a dipping platelet count…

 It’s an infectious disease that was originally prevalent/endemic in tropical and subtropical regions in the rainy season and post rains.
 But the global incidence of dengue has grown dramatically in recent decades as cases have been imported via tourists returning from these areas making it endemic in over 100 countries.